-Multiple myeloma is a cancer of the blood plasma and starts in white cells in the bone marrow.
-These cells normally produce antibodies which help to fight infection but in this case, the plasma cells start to proliferate and produce rogue proteins which have no use or function.
+Multiple myeloma is a cancer of the blood plasma and starts in white cells in the bone marrow and is the second most common yet little known blood cancer.
+There are 4,800 new cases diagnosed in the UK each year and the first family, friends or colleagues hear the words multiple myeloma is often, at the point of diagnosis.
+Multiple myeloma attacks the blood plasma cells.
+The blood plasma cells normally produce antibodies which help to fight infection but in the case of multiple myeloma, they start to proliferate and produce rogue proteins which have no use or function.
 The proliferation of the cancerous cells in the plasma displaces healthy red and white cells from the bone marrow and this leads to anaemia and fatigue, frequent infections, and unexplained bruising and bleeding.
-These symptoms are also often accompanied by bone pain particularly in the lower back and the ribs, but in any part of the long bones which produce blood cells can be affected.
+These symptoms are also often accompanied by bone pain particularly in the lower back and the ribs, but any part of the long bones which produce blood cells can be affected.

 There are a number of effective treatments for multiple myeloma.
 They include a range of chemotherapies and stem cell transplants, which can halt the progress of the disease for 10 years or more in some patients.
 There is however no cure at the present time but the future is bright as new treatments are continually being developed.